 The wheat they produce is sold to their local mill, Heygates Mill, who have been producing flour and animal feed across the border in Northamptonshire for more than 1,000 years.
 The mill produces flour for breads, burger buns, biscuits and more for large manufacturing plants, in-store supermarket bakeries and craft bakers.

-Harvest on the family farm is well underway, beginning in late July and they hope to be finished with the wheat by the end of August.
+Harvest on the family farm is well underway and they hope to be finished with the wheat by the end of August.

 “Our wheat harvest will be spread out over a month because of the different drilling times.
 The crops we put in the ground in spring will come at the end of August, but the winter wheat is ready to go now!”